interlay/interbtc/crates/vault-registry/README.md

 git = '../creates/vault-registry'
 ```

-and update your runtime's `std` feature to include this pallet:
+Update your runtime's `std` feature to include this pallet:

 ```TOML
 std = [